aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/rich-formatting-text/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for Python via .NET allows you to access and update the portions of the rich text of the cell.
+Aspose.Cells for Python via .NET allows you to access and update the portions of the rich text of a cell.
 For this purpose, you can use [**Cell.get_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_characters/#) and [**Cell.set_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/set_characters/#list) methods.
-These methods will return and accept the array of [**FontSetting**](https://reference.aspose.com/cells/python-net/aspose.cells/fontsetting) objects which you can use to access and update various properties of font like font name, font color, boldness, etc.
+These methods return and accept an array of [**FontSetting**](https://reference.aspose.com/cells/python-net/aspose.cells/fontsetting) objects, which you can use to access and update various font properties such as font name, font color, boldness, etc.

 {{% /alert %}}

 ## **Access and Update the Portions of Rich Text of Cell**

-The following code demonstrates the usage of [**Cell.get_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_characters/#) and [**Cell.set_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/set_characters/#list) methods using the [source excel file](5112369.xlsx) which you can download from the provided link.
-The source excel file has a rich text in the cell A1.
-It has 3 portions and each portion has a different font.
+The following code demonstrates the usage of [**Cell.get_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_characters/#) and [**Cell.set_characters()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/set_characters/#list) methods using the source Excel file (5112369.xlsx), which you can download from the provided link.
+The source Excel file contains rich text in cell A1.
+It has three portions, and each portion has a different font.
 The following code snippet accesses these portions and updates the first portion with a new font name.
-Finally, it saves the workbook as [output excel file](5112366.xlsx).
-When you will open it, you will find the font of the first portion of the text has changed to **"Arial"**.
+Finally, it saves the workbook as the output Excel file (5112366.xlsx).
+When you open it, you will see that the font of the first portion of the text has changed to **"Arial"**.

-### C# code to access and update the portions of Rich Text of Cell
+### Python code to access and update the portions of rich text of a cell

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-UpdateRichTextCells-1.py" >}}